MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

     ![Screenshot of Dynamics 365 Remote Assist mobile showing the Launch Call button.](./media/calls_3.png)

-4. If the remote collaborator answers the call on **Remote Assist mobile**, the technician's live video feed will be shared to the remote collaborator's device screen.
+4. If the remote collaborator answers the call on **Remote Assist mobile**, the technician's live video feed is shared to the remote collaborator's device screen.

      |Technician|Remote collaborator|
      |------------------------------------------------|------------------------------------------------|